DigitalState/Platform-legacy/src/Ds/Bundle/ServiceBpmBundle/README.md

 # DsServiceBpmBundle

-The ServiceBpm bundle grafts itself on top of the [DsServiceBundle](../ServiceBundle) and provides managers the additional ability to manage bpm-based services.
-It introduces one new entity to the system: ServiceBpm.
+The ServiceBpm bundle extends the [DsServiceBundle](../ServiceBundle) and provides business users the additional ability to manage bpm-based services.
+It introduces one new entity to the system: [ServiceBpm](Entity/ServiceBpm.php).

 ## Table of Contents